-If a person who is not a licensed firearms dealer wishes to sell or transfer a firearm to another person who is not a licensed dealer, the seller must generally contact the Department of State Police (DSP), prior to transferring the gun, with the transferee’s Firearm Owner’s Identification (FOID) Card number to determine the validity of the transferee’s FOID Card.1 The seller must await approval by DSP before transferring the firearm.
-Approvals issued by DSP for the purchase of a firearm are valid for 30 days.2
+If a person who is not a licensed firearms dealer wishes to sell or transfer a firearm to another person who is not a licensed dealer, the transferor must in most cases, prior to transferring the gun, request to see the transferee’s FOID Card and contact the Department of State Police (DSP) with the transferee’s Firearm Owner’s Identification (FOID) Card number to verify that the transferee’s FOID Card remains valid.2 The transferor must await approval by DSP before transferring the firearm.
+Approvals issued by DSP for the purchase of a firearm are valid for 30 days.3 DSP is tasked with maintaining an Internet-based system for unlicensed individuals to use to determine the validity of a FOID Card prior to transferring a firearm to an unlicensed person.4 (In 2021, Illinois also passed legislation5 that will require the State Police to develop and make available by July 1, 2022, a publicly accessible Internet-based system listing the serial numbers of firearms that have been reported stolen so people may check the system prior to the sale or transfer of a firearm to ensure the gun was not reported as stolen).6

-An unlicensed seller or transferor who complies with the law by determining the validity of a purchaser’s FOID card, is generally not liable for damages in any civil action arising from the use or misuse by the transferee of the firearm transferred, except for willful or wanton conduct on the part of the seller or transferor.5
+An unlicensed seller or transferor who complies with the law by determining the validity of a purchaser’s FOID card, is generally not liable for damages in any civil action arising from the use or misuse by the transferee of the firearm transferred, except for willful or wanton conduct on the part of the seller or transferor.12

-The following Illinois laws apply to all firearm sales, regardless of whether the seller is a licensed dealer:
+Other Illinois gun safety laws apply to all firearm sales, regardless of whether the seller is a licensed dealer, including but not limited to the following:

 - Illinois law prohibits any person from knowingly selling firearms or ammunition to individuals who are ineligible to possess a firearm or who do not hold a Firearm Owner’s Identification (“FOID”) card.
-It is a Class 3 felony, for example, for any person to knowingly sell or give any firearm to any person who has been convicted of a felony.7
+It is a Class 3 felony, for example, for any person to knowingly sell or give any firearm to any person who has been convicted of a felony.13